The decriminalization of marijuana has added unexpected complications for HR. LaborSoft shares what you need to know about marijuana use and your...

 Protect Yourself And Prevent Unnecessary Conflict By Avoiding These Five Common Mistakes In Handling Workplace Complaints

-Every employee complaint is important to them and it needs to be addressed – and while doing things by-the-book is key to avoiding larger issues - there are cases that call for mediation, and can be settled simply by talking things out.
+Every employee complaint is important to them and it needs to be addressed.
+While doing things by-the-book is key to avoiding larger issues, there are cases that call for mediation, and these might be settled simply by talking things out.
+A good labor and employee relations software system is designed to save time and reduce errors — in part because swift, efficiency resolutions are desirable — but don't let convenience or urgency rush you to escalation or judgment.
 Obviously, there will be situations where rapid official action needs to be taken, but it's worth stopping to think: Could this resolved just through more effective communication and an initial discussion?

 When fielding a workplace grievance, it is vital to keep an open mind about the accusation until other parties have been interviewed and investigation has been conducted.
 This cuts both ways.
 On one hand, it's tempting to take a serious allegation (such as sexual harassment) at face value, but without further investigation, there's no way to prove the validity of the accusation.
 On the other hand, you may have an employee who's been known to amplify situations for one reason or another, requiring you to look past this to be completely unbiased.
 If you disregard what turns out to be a legitimate employee complaint, you would still be setting yourself up for liability.
 "The Boy Who Cried Wolf" is a parable, not precedent.